HIV and Specific Populations

 Yes, anyone—including older adults—can get HIV.
-According to the Centers for Disease Control and Prevention (CDC), about one-quarter of all Americans living with HIV in 2012 were 55 years of age and older.
+According to the Centers for Disease Control and Prevention (CDC), 26% of all Americans living with diagnosed or undiagnosed HIV infection in 2013 were 55 years of age and older.

 The population of older adults living with HIV is increasing for the following reasons:

 - Many people infected with HIV at a younger age are growing older.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping these people live longer, healthier lives.